 The Philippines is mainly an agricultural country with a land area of 30 million hectares, 47 percent of which is agricultural.
 The total area devoted to agricultural crops is 13 million hectares distributed among food grains, food crops and non-food crops.
 Among the crops grown, rice, coconut and sugarcane are major contributors to biomass energy resources.

-At present, biomass technologies utilized in the country vary from the use of bagasse as boiler fuel for cogeneration, rice/coconut husks dryers for crop drying, biomass gasifiers for mechanical and electrical applications, fuelwood and agricultural wastes for oven, kiln, furnace and cook-stoves for cooking and heating purposes.
+At present, biomass technologies utilized in the country vary from the use of bagasse as boiler fuel for cogeneration, rice/coconut husks dryers for crop drying, biomass gasifiers for mechanical and electrical applications, fuelwood and agricultural wastes for oven, kiln, furnace and cookstoves for cooking and heating purposes.

 Biomass energy plays a vital role in the nation’s energy supply.
 Nearly 30 percent of the energy for the 80 million people living in the Philippines comes from biomass, mainly used for household cooking by the rural poor.
 Almost 73 percent of this biomass use is traced to the cooking needs of the residential sector while industrial and commercial applications accounts for the rest.

 The EC-ASEAN COGEN Programme estimated that the volume of residues from rice, coconut, palm oil, sugar and wood industries is 16 million tons per year.
 Bagasse, coconut husks and shell can account for at least 12 percent of total national energy supply.
 The World Bank-Energy Sector Management Assistance Program estimated that residues from sugar, rice and coconut could produce 90 MW, 40 MW, and 20 MW, respectively.

-The Philippines is among the most vulnerable nations to climatic instability and experiences some of the largest crop losses due to unexpected climatic events.
+The Philippines is among the most vulnerable nations to climate instability and experiences some of the largest crop losses due to unexpected climatic events.
 The country has strong self-interest in the advancement of clean energy technologies, and has the potential to become a role model for other developing nations on account of its broad portfolio of biomass energy resources.